Facts About Supplemental Medicaid Payments to Pennsylvania Hospitals

 What are Medicaid supplemental payments?

-Medicaid supplemental payments are just one way the commonwealth acknowledges the important partnership with the hospital community absent from a public health system.
+Medicaid (MA) supplemental payments are just one way the commonwealth acknowledges the important partnership with the hospital community absent from a public health system.

 Pennsylvania’s hospitals provide care to everyone who walks through their doors, regardless of their ability to pay for services.

 Medicaid supplemental payments help to support the hospitals that provide lifesaving and critical care for burns, trauma incidents, delivering babies, and serving communities in Pennsylvania’s most rural areas.